batorus/cmsexpress/README.md

 ## Install the Application

-After cloning the application, run "npm install" command in the root folder, in order to install the packages.
+After cloning the application, run the following command in the root folder, in order to install the packages:

     npm install